davidkhala/node-utils/README.md

     - `secureProtocol` The TLS protocol version to use.
 [Option list:`secureProtocols`](./main/baseApp.js).
 It is not recommended to use TLS versions less than 1.2.
 Default: none
 - node-gyp rebuild require `make` and `g++`
 - npm install private package in docker image: https://docs.npmjs.com/docker-and-private-modules
+- publish a module with local file dependency is problematic (even with `yarn`)
 - use nvm to install `npm pm2` globally will result in:
 ```
     Error: Cannot find module '/usr/lib/node_modules/pm2/lib/ProcessContainerFork.js'